Tutorial

 Now that we have taken care of applying the action to the chopper, we focus on the other elements of the environment:

-• Birds spawn randomly from the right edge of the screen with a probability of 1% (i.e. a bird is likely to appear on the right edge once every hundred frames).
-The bird moves 5 coordinate points every frame to the left.
-If they hit the Chopper the game ends.
+• Birds spawn randomly from the right edge of the screen with a probability of 1% (i.e., a bird is likely to appear on the right edge once every hundred frames).
+The bird moves five-coordinate points every frame to the left.
+If they hit the Chopper, the game ends.
 Otherwise, they disappear from the game once they reach the left edge.

-• Fuel tanks spawn randomly from the bottom edge of the screen with a probability of 1 % (i.e. a fuel tank is likely to appear on the bottom edge once every hundred frames).
-The bird moves 5 co-ordinates up every frame.
-If they hit the Chopper, the Chopper is fuelled to its full capacity.
+• Fuel tanks spawn randomly from the screen’s bottom edge with a probability of 1 % (i.e., a fuel tank is likely to appear on the bottom edge once every hundred frames).
+The bird moves five coordinates up every frame.
+If they hit the Chopper, it is fuelled to its full capacity.
 Otherwise, they disappear from the game once they reach the top edge.

-In order to implement the features outlined above, we need to implement a helper function that helps us determine whether two Point objects (such as a Chopper/Bird, Chopper/Fuel Tank) have collided or not.
+To implement the features outlined above, we need to implement a helper function that helps us determine whether two Point objects (such as a Chopper/Bird or Chopper/Fuel Tank) have collided.
 How do we define a collision?
 We say that two points have collided when the distance between the coordinates of their centers is less than half of the sum of their dimensions.
 We call this function has_collided.

 %%add_to ChopperScape